pm78p/bomberman-game/README.md

-(Warning: If you find any content here to be too childish, please remember that this was my first project that required a lot of time.
-I've grown since then... but hey, who am I kidding?
-I'm still that same child. :D)
+(Warning: THIS was my first big JAVA project which I'm very proud of however seams to basic nowadays :D)

 __Bomberman Game__